tidb-incubator/TiBigData/flink/README_unified_batch_streaming.md

 ```

 Limitation
-- Delete only works in streaming mode, and the DELETE statement is not supported now
+- Delete can't work with batch mode, because Flink doesn't support the DELETE statement now.
+- Delete only works in MINIBATCH transaction. if you work in GLOBAL transaction, delete row will be ignored.
-- Delete only works in MINIBATCH transaction and upsert mode, or delete RowKind will be ignored
+- Delete only works with upsert mode. if you are in upsert mode, delete row will be ignored.
-- Delete only works with cluster index so far, and for TiDB < 5.0, delete only work with int pk table and config `alter-primary-key = false`, or exception will be thrown
+- Delete only works with tables which have pk. if table doesn't have pk, the exception will be thrown.

 ## 7 Configuration